betaglot/plantabeta/docs/guide/How/Klimbeta.md

 ### 🔥 Get all articles about wildfires and replanting

-## Novice Planter Story without PlantaBeta
+## Novice Plantor Story without PlantaBeta

-Explain what tree planting is from the perspective of a Novice Planter.
+Explain what tree planting is from the perspective of a Novice Plantor.

-## Novice Planter Story with BetaComp and PlantaBeta
+## Novice Plantor Story with BetaComp and PlantaBeta

-Show the utility of BetaComp for Planters
+Show the utility of BetaComp for Plantors

 ## How exactly BetaComp combats Climate Change